Top 10 Cambria Quartz Designs for Granite Alternatives

 This black quartz countertop design is a versatile option, pairing well with white cabinetry for a high-contrast style or shades of wood for a natural palette.
 “Blackwood is a great choice for many kitchen styles, particularly traditional, Craftsman, and mid-century modern,” says Kath.

-If you want a more solid black, CAMBRIA BLACK™ is classic and bold.
-For a black granite alternative with more movement and contrast, consider BRAEMAR™, where gray, black, and cream quartz crystals collide in a playful, contemporary mix.
+If you want a more solid black look, CAMBRIA BLACK™ is classic and bold.
+For a black granite alternative with more movement and contrast, consider ARMITAGE™, where gray, black, and copper-orange collide in a playful, contemporary mix.

 “PENDLE HILL is a newer Cambria design that’s destined to be a classic,” says Kath.
 “Cloudy swirls of warm cream and beige tones make it dreamy and inviting, while darker specks add texture and interest.”